 3. Prof. Dr. Ivan Sverko, Head Of Risk Management at PBZ Invest – Zagreb and Institute for Business and Management HAJDELBERG – Skopje

-4. Vladimir Davchev, Assistant manager of Risk Management Division at NLB AD Skopje
+4. Vladimir Davchev, Head of risk department, HALKBANK AD Skopje

 6. Stefan Nikolic, MA, Executive Director of Cammeo Group, North Macedonia